ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 distribution, just like on a physical machine.

 A disk drive will be backed by a file on a host machine.
 There are many formats for disk images.
 One of the most commonly used in QEMU is QCOW2, which stands for _QEMU Copy On Write version 2_.
-We'll dive into that later.
+We'll explain what that means later.
 For now let's just create an image file with maximum size of 128GB.
 This can be done with `qemu-img` utility:

 ```
 qemu-img create -f qcow2 ubuntu.img 128G
 ```

+> [!NOTE]
-Don't worry, it won't immediately take 128GB of your disk.
+> The image won't immediately take 128GB of your disk.
 It grows dynamically, as more space is requested by the VM.

 Now, mounting this file as a drive to a VM is as simple as: